Subaru Legacy Common Problems and Solutions

 Problem:

-There are several indications of a turbo failure: If you have noticed a lack of power, blue/black smoke coming from the exhaust and a louder than usual whistling noise coming from the top of the engine.
-If you have any of these symptoms, then you have a faulty turbo.
-Watch the video below to learn more about the turbo failure, and other preventative measures you can take to avoid this in future.
-The video also shows other common problems for the Legacy:
+There are several signs of a turbo failure: if you've noticed a lack of power, blue or black smoke coming from the exhaust, and a louder than usual whistling noise from the top of the engine.
+If you experience any of these symptoms, your turbo is likely faulty.
+Watch the video below to learn more about turbo failures and other preventative measures to avoid this in the future.
+The video also shows other common problems for the Legacy.

 Solution:

-You will need to replace the turbo to resolve the issue.
+You will need to replace the turbo to fix the issue.

 Difficulty level